Infineon/mtb-example-wifi-https-server/README.md

 ### Creating a self-signed SSL certificate

 The HTTPS server demonstrated in this example uses a self-signed SSL certificate.
 This requires **OpenSSL** which is already preloaded in the ModusToolbox&trade; software installation.
-Self-signed SSL certificate means that there is no third-party certificate issuing authority, commonly referred to as CA, involved in the authentication of the server.
+A Self-signed SSL certificate means that there is no third-party certificate issuing authority, commonly referred to as CA, involved in the authentication of the server.
 Clients connecting to the server must have a root CA certificate to verify and trust the websites defined by the certificate.
-Only when the client trusts the website, it can establish the secure connection with the HTTPS server.
+Only when the client trusts the website, it can establish a secure connection with the HTTPS server.

 Do the following to generate a self-signed SSL certificate:

-#### Generate SSL certificate and private key
+#### Generate an SSL certificate and private key

 Run the following script to generate the self-signed SSL certificate and private key.